VladimirNechaev1988/Spotify_Music/README.md

 # Spotify Music Analysis

-This notebook contains analysis of a Spotify data set which contains top songs of 2010 to 2019 as measured by Billdoard.
+This notebook contains an analysis of a Spotify data set that contains the top songs from 2010 to 2019 as measured by Billboard.
 The data contains 14 columns which show different characteristics of the songs.

 ## Data set